Sattagydia: History

 Sattagydia is mentioned for the first time in the Behistun inscription of Darius the Great as one of the provinces in revolt while the king was in Babylon.
 The revolt was presumably suppressed in 515 BCE.
 The satrapy disappears from sources after 480 BCE, possible being mentioned by another name or included with other regions.
 After being conquered by Alexander the Great, Sattagydia became part of the Seleucid Empire.
-Under the Seleucids this area was adjacent to Sind, which was itself adjacent to Abiria (corresponding roughly to Rajasthan), with the coastal region being called Syrastrene.
-The area was taken from the Seleucids by the Mauryans under Chandragupta in 316 BCE.

-And, beginning in the 1st century BC, the area was incorporated into the burgeoning Kushan Empire, referred to as "Scythia" in the Periplus.